Sidduri2025/show-sidduri/README.md

 | Ram Charan       | Versatile and strong screen presence in emotional roles.     | 39  |
 | N. T. Jr | Known for his high-energy roles and mass appeal.            | 40  |
 | Mahesh Babu      | Great at portraying both action-packed and emotional roles. | 49  |
+---
+## Favorite Quotes
+> "The only way to do great work is to love what you do."
+*Steve Jobs*

+> "Success is not final, failure is not fatal: It is the courage to continue that counts."
+*Winston Churchill*